Michael Caine (song)

-"Michael Caine" is a song by English ska band Madness, released on 30 January 1984 as the lead single from their fifth studio album Keep Moving (1984).
+"Michael Caine" is a song by the English ska and pop band Madness, released on 30 January 1984 as the lead single from their fifth studio album Keep Moving (1984).
 The song was written by Carl Smyth and Daniel Woodgate, and features Smyth on lead vocals in place of usual Madness vocalist Suggs.
-"Michael Caine" spent eight weeks on the British chart, peaking at number 11.
+"Michael Caine" spent eight weeks on the UK singles chart, peaking at number 11.

 Lyrical content

 The song is about an informant during the Troubles, and the lyrics suggest a state of paranoia and mental disintegration.
 It is named after English actor Michael Caine and includes his vocal samples, recorded specifically for this song.
 The song's hook, a repetition of Caine introducing himself by name, recalls his role in the spy film The Ipcress File (1965), in which his character, Harry Palmer, repeats his name while trying to stay sane under torture.

-When he was approached to appear on the record, Caine initially turned it down, but his daughter on hearing his decision made him change his mind, telling him how popular they were.
+When he was approached to appear on the record, Caine initially turned it down, but his younger daughter, on hearing his decision, made him change his mind, telling him how popular the band were.

 Speaking of the song's lyrics and the idea behind the use of Caine's name, Carl Smyth told Record Mirror in 1984, "The record's about informers.
 If you think of informers who are current news then that's a clue.
 At the same time, I wouldn't do a song just about Michael Caine – it's not a tribute or anything like that.
 I was trying to think of who could be used to illustrate it, and his name seemed right – his film The Ipcress File had the sort of atmosphere I wanted to create – we even used some of the phrases."